 |Flower Color||White, pink, yellow, lavender|

-Popular in Hawaii, this upright evergreen shrub is pictured above in a tropical landscape.
-It has single or branched stems that will reach 10 feet high and the entire plant will spread three to four feet wide moderately fast.
+Popular in Hawaii, this upright evergreen shrub is at home in a tropical landscape.
+It has single or branched stems that will reach 10 feet high, and the entire plant will spread three to four feet wide moderately fast.
 These plants do well as specimens, accent plants, and shrubs to make up a privacy hedge.
 To prepare an area for this plant outdoors, shovel and till to loosen the soil and remove weeds.

 Select a location that gets a whole day of full to partially filtered sunlight.
-While Ti can tolerate lots of heat, this "good luck plant" doesn't have quite enough fortune to handle drought.
-Ensure that the roots stay moist in light filtered shade.
+While ti can tolerate lots of heat, the good luck plant doesn't have quite enough fortune to handle drought.
+Ensure that the roots stay moist in light-filtered shade.
 Too much direct light and heat may cause the foliage to burn.

 Ti plants prefer slightly acidic soil that is fertile and well-drained.
 Maintain moisture in sandy or loamy soil (avoid wet or hard clay and sites where there could be salt spray).
 If planted in an area that is too shady or soggy, roots and stems may rot, snail and slug damage may occur, and the plant will be susceptible to leaf spot.

-Water deeply at soil level to keep the foliage dry.
+Water deeply at the soil level to keep the foliage dry.
 Continue to water regularly during the growing season.
-Tepid, not cold, water will encourage the soil to dry out somewhat, but not completely, in between irrigation.
-A two- to -six-inch deep layer of mulch, four inches away from the trunk's base, will keep the water from evaporating.
+Tepid, not cold water will encourage the soil to dry out somewhat, but not completely, between irrigation cycles.
+Use a 2- to 6-inch deep layer of mulch, 4 inches from the trunk's base to keep the water from evaporating.
 In fall and winter, water sparingly.